marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 #### Animations

 On a lot of devices CSS animations are slow.
-Often it's not slow enough you want to stop using them altogether, but they are still pretty bad if you're a perfectionist.
+Often it's not slow enough you want to stop using them altogether, but they are still not that good.

 My point is that you should not count on perfectly smooth animations when designing your app.